 Pain Reprocessing Therapy in Hamilton, Ontario

-Pain Reprocessing Therapy (PRT) is an evidence-based approach designed to help people with persistent or chronic pain.
+Pain Reprocessing Therapy (PRT) is an evidence-based approach designed to help people living with chronic pain, persistent pain, and mind-body pain conditions.

 Sessions are eligible for reimbursement through most extended health insurance plans.